buildownai/buildown.ai/content/book/chapter_1/storing_knowldege.md

   - word vectoring
 ---

-# Storing Knowledge

 In this chapter, you'll dive into the fascinating world of how machines store and understand knowledge.
-We start by exploring the rich history of full-text search techniques that laid the groundwork for today's sophisticated AI systems.
-From reducing words to their root forms (word stemming) to filtering out common words (stop word removal), these early methods set the stage for more advanced approaches.
+We start by looking at the history of text search techniques that laid the groundwork for today's sophisticated AI systems.

+You’ll learn about early methods like **word stemming**, which simplifies words to their base form; **stop word removal**, filtering out common, non-essential words; and **keyword tagging** to categorize content.
+We'll also explore how **PageRank** ranks pages based on relationships and how **fuzzy search** finds matches despite minor differences.

-Next, we'll uncover the revolutionary concept behind large language models.
-You'll learn how assigning numbers to words simplifies complex tasks like translation and enables machines to grasp subtle nuances in language.
-We'll illustrate this with simple examples, showing how numerical representations can capture relationships between singular and plural forms of words, as well as distinctions between domesticated and wild animals.
+Next, we’ll delve into the concept behind large language models through simple examples and visuals.
+You'll see how assigning numbers to words makes it easier for computers to handle text data and understand complex relationships between words.
+We'll cover numerical representations of singular and plural forms, as well as adding context like domestication status to each word.

-By the end of this chapter, you'll have a solid understanding of word vectoring—a technique that allows large language models to store and interpret vast amounts of textual data efficiently.
-Join us on this journey through the evolution of knowledge storage in machines!
+By the end of this chapter, you’ll have a solid understanding of how machines can store and interpret knowledge in ways that mimic human intelligence.
+Join us on this journey to unravel the mysteries behind storing knowledge in AI systems!